dngulin/ksi/Documentation~/api/T.RefPathAttribute.g.md

 ```

 Parameters
-- `segments` — Array of segments produced by return expression.
+- `segments` — array of segments produced by return expression.
 The `[DynSized]` separator "!" should be passed as a separated segment.